Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - Tested voltage across motor, seemed a bit off
     - Programmed a test to have motor on for 30 seconds, off for 30s
     - was successful, strange voltage was from floating pin in the code

+### 4/14/2025 Version 2 Soldering
+- Collected new board and parts
+- Focused on keeping components straight and soldering clean
+    - Want to have this be the final board
+- Since reflow oven did not work as desired last time, I used solder paste and hot air to solder on microcontroller and usb connector
+    - Note: this can be an easy point of failure due to the fact that the groound pads are under the microcontroller.
+Be aware of this if any errors occur when testing, solder paste may not have melted
+- Had to remove DC/DC converter from version 1 board since component has since gone into backorder
+- Finished soldering components, happy with the results
+- Will test functionality tomorrow at team meeting